The Faculty of Emergency Nursing

 Providing Education to develop the knowledge, competence and capabilities of nurses working in emergency care settings

 We are a group of emergency nurses with members in: United Kingdom, the Republic of Ireland & other countries.

 FEN enables Emergency Nurses to achieve their individual & collective potential, realise their ambitions & through education & networking, support them to deliver quality care to patients in emergency departments locally, nationally & internationally.

 We offer Emergency Nurses CPD opportunities via online webinars, with open access to portfolio & assessment tools.
-Members of FEN receive a CPDme e portfolio along with access to recorded webinars 24/7 and our FEN level competency documents that supplement our optional FEN qualifications (click image to view larger).
+Emergency Nurses receive a CPDme e portfolio along with access to recorded webinars 24/7 and our FEN level competency documents that supplement our optional FEN qualifications (click image to view larger).

-At the moment to be a FEN member, one must be a nurse registrant with a PIN; we may be in a position to consider membership for other members of the nursing workforce at some point in the future.
+At the moment to purchase an education bundle, one must be a nurse registrant with a PIN; we may be in a position to consider education bundles for other members of the nursing workforce at some point in the future.